Rudlin Consulting Rudlin Consulting

 About Pernille Rudlin

 Pernille Rudlin was brought up partly in Japan and partly in the UK.
-She is fluent in spoken and written Japanese, and lived in Japan for 9 years.
+She is fluent in Japanese, and lived in Japan for 9 years.

-She spent nearly a decade at Mitsubishi Corporation (the Fortune 100 $190bn Japanese investment and trading conglomerate) working in their London operations and Tokyo headquarters in sales and marketing and corporate planning and also including a stint in their International Human Resource Development Office.
+She spent nearly a decade at Mitsubishi Corporation working in their London operations and Tokyo headquarters in sales and marketing and corporate planning and also including a stint in their International Human Resource Development Office.

 More recently she had a global senior role as Director of External Relations, International Business, at Fujitsu, the leading Japanese information and communication technology company and the biggest Japanese employer in the UK, focusing on ensuring the company’s corporate messages in Japan reach the world outside.